jandeketelaere/SimpleWebApi/README.md

 # SimpleWebApi

-Building a simple Web API project using the following concepts:
+Building a simple .NET Core Web API project using the following concepts:

 * Command/Query objects with handlers
 * Decorators instead of AOP